Ellis Credle: Biography

-Early path
+Early life

 In North Carolina

-Born and raised in what she called "the somber low country of North Carolina" in Hyde County on Pamlico Sound, Ellis Credle was the daughter of Zach and Bessie (Cooper) Credle.
-Her father was a soy bean planter.
-She said that although her home was far from any railroad and isolated by swamps and forests, she perceived herself at the time as being "right in the middle of things."
+Credle was born on August 18, 1902, on the Pamlico Sound, in Hyde County, North Carolina.
+She would call her birthplace "the somber low country of North Carolina".
+She was the daughter of Zach, a soybean farmer, and Bessie Credle (née Cooper).
+She said that although her home was far from any railroad and isolated by swamps and forests, she perceived herself at the time as being "right in the middle of things".
 Her childhood also included time spent on her grandfather's tobacco plantation; on North Carolina's coastal islands; and in the Appalachian Highlands.
 As an author, she later drew upon her early experiences in these regions when designing her characters and settings.

-At the age of sixteen, she was admitted to Louisburg College, the same school her grandmother had attended during the Civil War.
-There she became editor-in-chief of the school literary magazine, "The Collegian."
+At age sixteen, Credle was admitted to Louisburg College, the same school her grandmother had attended during the Civil War.
+There she became editor-in-chief of the school literary magazine, "The Collegian".
 After graduating in 1922 she went to the Blue Ridge Mountains to teach history and French at the Forest City High School.
 She taught for two years.
-Unfortunately, she was very unhappy in this work, finding the country "majestic" but the work "uncongenial."
+Unfortunately, she was very unhappy in this work, finding the country "majestic" but the work "uncongenial".